-The Common Core Math Standards strive to provide clarity and specificity.
-Additionally, the standards ignore open guidelines as much as possible since they often lead to ambiguity in standards.
+The Common Core Math Standards strive to provide clarity and specificity as they ignore open guidelines leading to ambiguity as much as possible.
 The conceptual understanding of crucial ideas was not the sole focus of these guidelines.
-Consistently coming back to organizing principles such as place value and the laws of arithmetic to shape those ideas also plays a major role in this standard.
+Consistently coming back to organizing principles such as place value and the laws of arithmetic to shape those ideas also plays a major role in these standards.

 Common Core State Standards ELA

-The Common Core State Standards specify the framework for English language arts (ELA).
-Also, the guidelines for literacy in history/social studies, technical subjects, and science are also.
+The Common Core State Standards specify the framework for English Language Arts (ELA).
+Also, the guidelines for literacy in history/social studies, technical subjects, and science are included in CCSS.

-The teaching imparted in accordance with the Common Core ready high school students for life outside school.
-This includes inculcating critical-thinking skills.
-As well as the ability to meticulously read texts such that it helps them understand and enjoy complex works of literature.
+The teaching imparted under the Common Core prepares high school students for life outside school.
+This includes inculcating critical-thinking skills as well as the ability to meticulously read texts such that it helps them understand and enjoy complex works of literature.

 Visit the CoreStandards.orgwebsite to read more about education standards and the complete set of CCSS protocols.